Agustín Covarrubias 🔸

 10

 I’m a generalist and open sourcerer that does a bit of everything, but perhaps nothing particularly well.
-I'm currently the AI Safety Group Support Lead at CEA.
+Until recently, I was the AI Safety Group Support Lead at CEA, and I’m now working on starting a new organization focused on supporting AI Safety groups.

 I was previously a Software Engineer in the Worldview Investigations Team at Rethink Priorities.